 What are the benefits of rosemary oil for hair?

 Rosemary oil has a host of potential benefits.
-"It contains compounds which have been shown to have some anti-inflammatory, antimicrobial and antioxidant activities," explains Dr Sharon Wong, consultant dermatologist and hair specialist.
+"It contains compounds which have been shown to have some anti-inflammatory, antimicrobial, and antioxidant activities," explains Dr. Sharon Wong, a consultant dermatologist and hair specialist.
 All such properties reduce scalp irritation, while antioxidants specifically help protect your hair from external aggressors such as pollution.
 Put simply, this tends to equal stronger strands and a healthier scalp.

 Is rosemary oil good for hair growth?

 Though promising, these studies are small and the scientific research still preliminary.
-To add, the data is directed towards genetic hair loss (androgenetic alopecia) as opposed to analysing specific types.
-Alison adds that rosemary oil has a number of beneficial compounds but these studies speak exclusively of the essential oil, which is "the volatile, aromatic component of plants [what you smell], which excludes some of rosemary's powerful antioxidants".
+To add, the data is directed towards genetic hair loss (androgenetic alopecia) as opposed to analyzing specific types.
+Pawlus adds that rosemary oil has a number of beneficial compounds, but these studies speak exclusively of the essential oil, which is "the volatile, aromatic component of plants [what you smell], which excludes some of rosemary's powerful antioxidants."

 The issue?
 The quality of the oil can vary.
-"It depends on many factors including the growth conditions of the plant, the quality of the plant collected and how it was handled prior to extraction," says Alison.
+"It depends on many factors, including the growth conditions of the plant, the quality of the plant collected, and how it was handled prior to extraction," says Pawlus.

 @losorganics Find a routine that works for you and stick to it 🏾 #blackhaircare #blackhairgrowth #rosemaryhairgrowthoil #rosemaryhairoil #blackhaircareproducts #hairgrowthjourney #healthyhairjourney #blackhairtiktok #losorganics #lengthretention #haircareroutine ♬ original sound - sped up songs